 And once again the setting of the force of gravity played another critical role in this process.
 Its consistent strength across the entire universe controlled and dictated the rate at which each newly ignited star burned up its accumulated fuel source, the amount of hydrogen it was made of.
 This in turn determined how long each star would last.
 Using our own star, the Sun, as an example, if gravity’s strength were, say, doubled, our Sun’s lifetime would have shrunk from about ten billion years to a mere 100 million years.
 Given the fact that it has taken 4.5 billion years for life to evolve to its current state here on Earth, a sun that lasted less than that long before it burned out wouldn’t have cut it.
 So something had to once again cause gravity’s strength setting to be just right and it did.

-An excerpt from an upcoming new book project by Alan G. Greer.
-All Rights Reserved.
-2016.
+An excerpt from “God Is” by Alan G. Greer.
+All Rights Reserved, 2019.